 Thomas H. Davenport, Jeanne G. Harris, and Robert Morison

 Definitely put me in the “give me a detailed map” camp.
-It seems that the compass the authors are referring to points to Accenture (as does the book’s vanity URL, http://AnalyticsAtWorkBook.com), but many organizations don’t have the budget to engage them to refine their analytics strategy.
+It seems that the compass the authors are referring to points to Accenture (as does the book’s now-broken vanity URL, http://AnalyticsAtWorkBook.com), but many organizations don’t have the budget to engage them to refine their analytics strategy.

 If people in your organization have this book on their shelf (and have actually read it), definitely read it so you can share a common language to have engaging conversations about where your organization currently lands on their maturity model and how to make progress on the five DELTA success factors.
 But if you’re looking for just one book- whether you’re in IT, running the business or somewhere in-between—I still recommend Wayne Eckerson’s Performance Dashboards (see related book review, Performance Dashboards).